chrisbrownie/flamingkeys.com/now.md

 ---
 layout: page
-title: Now
+title: What I'm Doing Now
 permalink: /now/
 ---

-# What I'm Doing Now

 I'm always busy with something or other.
 Here's what I'm currently looking at: